 Healthy Hooves for a Healthy Horse

 To guarantee your horse’s health, start at the hooves.
 Regular, efficient cleanings are the best way to prevent painful hoof infections and avoid hoof deterioration.
-Plus, with Vetericyn’s all-natural Hoof Care Spray, you can add an extra layer of preventative care to your horse’s hooves.
+Plus, with Vetericyn’s Hoof Care Spray and Hoof Soak you can add an extra layer of preventative care and treatment to your horse’s hooves.
 This means maintaining healthy hooves that can carry you and your horse through years of adventures.

 Looking for more blogs on horse care?
-Check out our newest post on pink eye in horses!
+Check out our post on pink eye in horses!

 - The Spruce Pets.
 Cleaning Your Horse’s Hooves. https://www.thesprucepets.com/cleaning-your-horses-hooves-1886828